 8. Begin scheduling/publishing posts

 Your social media calendar is now ready to run!
 When you start uploading regularly, you will realize that it always takes time to sit down and post your content manually.
 This is particularly true if you’re dealing with a high-volume feed.
-In this case, you should ideally use a social media scheduler, such as Pinterest Scheduler, LinkedIn Scheduler, etc., to organize and schedule your posts in advance.
-RecurPost lets you create updates for five social platforms at the same time – with images, text, videos, links, GIFs, hashtags, and emojis.
-This will eliminate the need for manually uploading posts every time making it one of the most preferred free Hootsuite alternatives and Post Planner Alternatives.
+In this case, you should ideally use a social media scheduler, such as Facebook, Pinterest, LinkedIn etc., to organize and schedule your posts in advance.

 Social media content calendar examples